glouppe/info8006-introduction-to-ai/lecture1.md

     return program
 ```

-- A *table-based agent* determines its next action with a table that contains the appropriate action for every possible percept sequence.
+- A *table-driven agent* determines its next action with a table that contains the appropriate action for every possible percept sequence.
-- **Design issue:** one needs to anticipate all sequence of percepts and how the agent should
+- **Design issue:** one needs to anticipate all sequence of percepts and how the agent should respond.
 - **Technical issue:** the lookup table will contain $\sum_{t=1}^T |\mathcal{P}|^t$ entries.
-    - Automated car: using a 30fps 640x480 RBG camera as sensor, this results in a table with over $10^{250000000000}$ entries for an hour of driving.
+    - Example (autonomous car): using a 30fps 640x480 RBG camera as sensor, this results in a table with over $10^{250000000000}$ entries for an hour of driving.
- respond.

 ---